cite-architecture/CitableBase.jl/docs/src/urns.md

 # Identification with URNs

 > ## Summary
 >
-> This page
+> **The task**: ISBN numbers uniquely identify published editions of a book.
+We want to create a type representing a 10-digit ISBN number, and be able to compare ISBN numbers using URN logic.
 >
+> **The implementation**:
+>
-> - defines a new URN type representing an ISBN-10 number
+> - define a new URN type representing an ISBN-10 number
-> - implements the `UrnComparisonTrait` for the new type
+> - implement the `UrnComparisonTrait` for the new type

-## The task

-ISBN numbers uniquely identify published editions of a book.
-We want to create a type representing a 10-digit ISBN number.
-We'll make it a subtype of `Urn`, so that we can use it freely with other packages that recognize URNs.
+>

 ## Defining the `Isbn10Urn` type

 The `Urn` abstract type models a Uniform Resource Name (URN).
 We'll follow  the requirements of the URN standard to create a URN type for ISBN-10 numbers.
 Its URN strings will have three colon-delimited components, beginning with the required prefix `urn`, then a URN type we'll call `isbn10`, followed by a 10-digit ISBN number.
 For example, the URN for *Distant Horizons* by Ted Underwood will be `urn:isbn10:022661283X`.
 (Yes, the last "digit" of an ISBN number can be `X`.)

+We will make the new type a subtype of `Urn`, so that we can use it freely with other packages that recognize URNs.

 ```@example urns
 using CitableBase